sonu318/Solace/README.md

 •	Each operation (message publish, receive, etc.) is treated as an individual transaction.

 •	Success or failure of one operation doesn't affect others.

+# XA Connections:

+•	More complex to configure and manage.

+•	Designed for distributed transactions involving multiple resources (e.g., Solace message broker and a database).

+•	Utilizes a Transaction Manager (XA coordinator) to ensure all involved resources participate in a single, atomic transaction.

+•	All operations within the transaction succeed or fail together.